bitagoras/xtype/README.md

 Introduction
 ------------
 Universal Binary Notation (UBN) is a general purpose self-explained binary file format for hierarchically structured data.
 The basic syntax is very simple and easy to implement but it tries to satisfy the needs of all imaginable applications for binary data storage and exchange.
 The simplicity allows to generate typical data files by a few lines of code without any library.
-Simultaneously, with the use of meta information big data files can be generated that are manageable efficiently with random access.
+Simultaneously, with the use of metadata big data files can be generated that are manageable efficiently with random access.

 The Vision
 ----------